-a general assessment of the organisation's current financial and organisational capacity to implement activities as well as an assessment of the organisation's ability to support relevant organisational development, validate results, and analyse and strengthen value for money.
-It should be noted that Terms of Reference should reflect the complexity and size of the strategic partner, and focus on identified important areas within which the review wants to focus.
+The overall objective of is to assess the capacity and performance of the strategic partner in delivering results under its engagement with the MFA.
+The review will assess the organisation's overall performance in delivering results as agreed in the partnership engagement and stipulated in the ToC, results framework or similar.
+This may include e.g. a general assessment of the organisation's current financial and organisational capacity to implement activities as well as an assessment of the organisation's ability to support relevant organisational development, validate results, and analyse and strengthen value for money.
+It should be noted that Terms of Reference should reflect the complexity and size of the strategic partner, and focus on identified important areas within which the review wants to focus

+The MFA will carry out thematic reviews across the portfolio of all Strategic Partnerships - or as part of the individual reviews - in order to stimulate learning and adaption.
 The MFA will attempt to notify the organisation at least six weeks in advance of a review and the organisation will be consulted on the Terms of Reference.